interaction-design-lab/viztag/README.txt

 Tags are namespaced, in the form `<namespace>:<tag>`; in the future we may allow values as well a la `<namespace>:<predicate>=<value>`, but not now.
-The tagging interface should let coders type in tags, offer autocomplete, and displays many common tags in a list on a sidebar.
+The tagging interface should let coders type in tags, offer autocomplete via [visualsearch][], and displays many common tags in a list on a sidebar.

 [visualsearch]: http://documentcloud.github.com/visualsearch